rahulsingh34/soarsql/README.md

-# soarsql
+# soarSQL
-Repository for soarSQL releases
+This repository contains only releases for soarSQL.